vendrhub/vendr-payment-provider-klarna/README.md

 # Vendr Klarna Payment Provider

-Klarna Payment Provider for Vendr, the eCommerce package for Umbrao v8+
+Klarna Payment Provider for Vendr, the eCommerce package for Umbraco